 Background and history

-Georgia is a small mountainous country in the Caucasus region made up by Georgia, Armenia, Azerbaijan, and Russia.
+Georgia is a small mountainous country in the Caucasus region made up of Georgia, Armenia, Azerbaijan, and Russia.

-About 3.7 million people live in Georgia, around one million of whom live in Georgia’s capital, Tbilisi.
+About 3.7 million people live in the country, around one million of whom live in the capital, Tbilisi.

 Georgia’s history has long been in flux.
 Several kingdoms were established in the classical era in the area that is modern-day Georgia.
 Later, when these kingdoms disintegrated, several empires—including the Ottomans, Persians, Russians, and Mongols—vied for control of the region.
 In the early 20th-century, Georgia became part of the Soviet Union.

-Georgia became independent in 1991, but lost some its territory to two break-away states: Abkhazia and South Ossetia.
-In 2008, Georgia fought a brief war with Russia due to Georgia increasingly looking towards Europe in the hopes of joining the European Union.
+The country became independent in 1991, but lost some its territory to two break-away states: Abkhazia and South Ossetia.
+In 2008, Georgia fought a brief war with Russia due to it increasingly looking towards Europe in the hopes of joining the European Union.

 Visas for Georgia

 Rejoice!
-Citizens of 94 countries don’t need a visa to travel to Georgia.
-If your country is on this list, you can travel to Georgia visa-free for one year.
-This means you’ll get a stamp in your passport at the airport, or land border crossing without having to fill out any visa forms or pay any money.
+Citizens of 94 countries don’t need a visa to visit Georgia.
+If your country is on this list, you can travel to the country visa-free for one year.
+This means you’ll get a stamp in your passport at the airport or land border crossing without having to fill out any visa forms or pay any money.

-There’s also no minimum requirement for number of days out of the country before returning; technically you can leave and come back the next day to start another visa-free year.
+There’s also no minimum requirement for the number of days out of the country before returning; technically you can leave and come back the next day to start another visa-free year.
 That’s one hell of a deal!

 If you are one of the unlucky ones who do need a visa, don’t despair.
 It’s relatively straightforward to get an e-visa.
 Head to the website of the Ministry of Foreign Affairs to apply.
 Since 2020 Georgia also has the ‘Remotely from Georgia’ program.
 This program is meant to attract digital nomads to the country and is great for those who don’t fall under the visa-free regime.
 You can learn more about the program here.

 Best time to visit Georgia

 The best time to visit Georgia is between May and October… unless you’re skiing, that is!